How To Converse in Cloud

 Cloud on-ramps can help you avoid many of the challenges that often come from using the public internet for cloud access.
 When you use a cloud on-ramp, by definition, you have proximity to the cloud provider of your choice.
 This means that low latency is a given.
 You also get performance benefits compared to the public internet, since your traffic takes the most direct route possible to the cloud and doesn’t have to compete with other traffic to get there.

-Also, a cloud on-ramp is a private connection, so your data will be protected from the time it leaves your infrastructure until the time it reaches the cloud.
+Also, a cloud on-ramp is a private connection, so it allows your data to avoid security threats found on the public internet.
 And since cloud on-ramps allow you to access cloud services on demand, without having to store your data in the cloud, you can maintain the control you need to ensure you’re meeting your data sovereignty requirements.

 Beyond the basic benefits of better performance and control, cloud on-ramps enable these possibilities: